 Swiss Water operates under an air emissions permit and a wastewater permit issued by Metro Vancouver.
-Swiss Water believes that it is in substantial compliance with all applicable requirements of these permits.
+The company believes that it is in substantial compliance with all applicable requirements of these permits.
 Each month, Swiss Water uses an outside third-party lab to collect and analyze samples to track compliance with the wastewater limits specified in its permit.
 Swiss Water is in compliance with the allowable limits.
 It is Swiss Water's practice to promptly respond to environmental issues and fully cooperate with Metro Vancouver.
-Swiss Water has not incurred any penalties, fees or reprimands from environmental regulatory authorities.
+Swiss Water has not incurred any penalties, fees, or reprimands from environmental regulatory authorities.
+The Company aims to exceed minimum environmental compliance to minimize our impact on our environment and to continue to enhance sustainability practices.